 Joanne Patton is the widow of Green Meadows Farm’s founder, Major General George S. Patton.
-She assumed his role in recent years, overseeing the Farm in conjunction with her family – all supporters of organic agriculture.
-Joanne’s travels as an Army wife made her an adventurous eater.
+She assumed his role 10 years ago, overseeing the Farm in conjunction with her family – all supporters of organic agriculture.
+Joanne is Green Meadows Farm's biggest and most beloved supporter.
+Her travels as an Army wife made her an adventurous eater.
 All vegetables are her favorites – but eggplant (especially in her caviar recipe) is tops!

 Heidi Thunberg is the Farm Manager.
 She loves working in all aspects of the farm, but she has a soft spot for the greenhouses.
 You can usually find her there happily communing with the tomatoes and cucumbers.
 She is also a mom of two fabulous boys, who are the resident chicken catchers.

 Upon graduating from the University of Massachusetts, Amherst, she spent a couple years working in Japan and then for a Japanese company in the U.S. She then decided that farming was the life for her and worked on both dairy and CSA farms in New England.

 This is her 5th season at the farm and she still can't seem to get enough.
 Heidi says that she loves her job and is excited to be at Green Meadows Farm because of the important role a farm has in its community.
 When she's not farming (that is, for the month of January) Heidi loves to knit, translate Japanese, and play with her boys.
 Her favorite vegetables are bitter greens cooked with lots of garlic.

 Holly King is the Farmstand Manager and loves the challenge of both running our lovely stand and baking those delicious pies and cakes we offer around the holidays.
 Holly's first playpen was a 160 quart bread mixer in her Dad’s upstate New York bakery.
 By four she was making snowflake rolls and by the third grade she was up at 4:00 AM with Dad making doughnuts.